Sarah Adams

 Brief Life History of Sarah

-When Sarah Adams was born on 9 May 1784, in Morristown, Morris Township, Morris, New Jersey, United States, her father, Robert Adams, was 33 and her mother, Hannah Martin, was 29.
-She married Isaac Goble on 24 March 1809, in Essex, New Jersey, United States.
-They were the parents of at least 6 sons and 5 daughters.
+When Sarah Adams was born on 9 May 1784, in Morristown, Morris, New Jersey, United States, her father, Robert Adams, was 33 and her mother, Hannah Martin, was 29.
+She married Issac Goble on 28 March 1809, in Sussex, New Jersey, United States.
+They were the parents of at least 4 sons and 4 daughters.
 She lived in Ohio, United States in 1870.
 She died on 25 September 1875, in Madison Township, Perry, Ohio, United States, at the age of 91, and was buried in Somerset, Perry, Ohio, United States.

 Photos and Memories (0)